KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 - The door on the Star Forge that closes the PC in with the droids was bashable: [Star Forge Door Fix 1.50](https://deadlystream.com/files/file/1195-star-forge-door-fix/)
 - Vrook and Zhar wear the wrong color robes: [Vrook and Zhar Fix 1.0](http://deadlystream.com/forum/files/file/896-vrook-and-zhar-fix/)
 - The guards at the Korriban academy are all officers instead of soldiers (part of the Sith Soldier Texture Restoration)
+- During the encounter in the grove on Dantooine, Juhani used a red lightsaber.
+It didn’t make sense that she would have the time to or care to change the color and back again, so it’s been changed to blue.

 ## Annoyance Fixes
 These things annoyed players.